dive-into-machine-learning/dive-into-machine-learning/README.md

 # Dive in

-## A Visual Introduction to Machine Learning, Part 1
+## A Visual Introduction to Machine Learning

 Let's learn a bit more about Machine Learning, and a couple of common ideas and concerns.
 Read ["A Visual Introduction to Machine Learning, Part 1"](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) by [Stephanie Yee](http://twitter.com/stephaniejyee) and [Tony Chu](https://twitter.com/tonyhschu/).